 Zurich Oil Paintings Heist

-Three men with ski masks strolled into a the E. G. Bührle private Collection museum in Zurich, Switzerland in broad daylight, snatched four 19th-century Impressionist masterpieces, tossed them into a moving van and made their getaway, making it one of the largest and most daring art raids of all time.
-The crazy thing is it was the second art heist in a 30 mile radius in less than a week…strange ha…
+Three men with ski masks strolled into an E. G. Bührle private Collection museum in Zurich, Switzerland in broad daylight, snatched four 19th-century Impressionist masterpieces, tossed them into a moving van, and made their getaway, making it one of the largest and most daring art raids of all time.
+The crazy thing is it was the second art heist in a 30-mile radius in less than a week…strange ha…

 On the first raid, the robbers took two masterpieces by Picasso worth an estimated $4.4 Million.
 The second time around, they sped off with four masterpieces by four different artists totaling $163 Million: